How to Transform your Organizational Culture?

-Organizational culture is defined as the underlying beliefs, assumptions, values and ways of interacting that contribute to the unique social and psychological environment of an organization.
+The organizational culture definition is basically a set of beliefs, assumptions, values and interaction ways that contribute towards developing its unique social and psychological environment.

 - Resistance to change